nschonni/cordova-docs/articles/cordova-security/cordova-security-auth.md

     cordova plugin add cordova-plugin-ms-azure-mobile-apps --save
     ```

-From here you can lock down data or other services you have in Azure using the .NET or Node.js server SDKs.
-All of the Azure App Service uses Azure Authorization on the server which means you'll be able to quickly connect to custom [App Service "API Apps" as well](https://azure.microsoft.com/en-us/documentation/articles/app-service-api-authentication/).
+ As its name implies, Azure App Service has built-in support for using Azure App Service Auth on the server which means you'll be able to quickly connect to custom [App Service "API Apps" as well](https://azure.microsoft.com/en-us/documentation/articles/app-service-api-authentication/).
+You can lock down data or other services you have in Azure using the .NET or Node.js server SDKs.

 See the **[Azure Mobile Apps authentication documentation](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started-users/)** and [Secure and encrypt your Cordova app data at rest and over the wire](./cordova-security-data.md) for additional details on token passing.